FrankBrongers/FactorVAE/README.md

 ```

 ### Usage
+The results can be reproduced with jupyter notebook and running ```results.ipynb```<br>
-you can reproduce the models used as follows
+You can reproduce the models used as follows
 ```
 sh scripts/reproduce_models.sh
 ```
-or you can run your own experiments by setting parameters manually, run the following to see the possible options
+or you can run your own experiments using the default settings by setting those manually, run the following to see the possible options
 ```
 python main.py --help
 ```